 3. Click Captions to bring up the option to upload a caption file.

 4. Click Upload and select your .srt caption file.

 5. Click Save and Post.

 Hashtags are generally accessible when they’re easy to read.
 Whether or not the reader is using assistive technology, hashtags that use more than one word together are hard to read without some way to easily distinguish the words.
 Assistive technology reads anything without a space between as one word unless there are capitalized letters used to indicate otherwise.
 For example, #accessibilitymatters would be read as one big long word, while #AccessibilityMatters would be read correctly as “Accessibility Matters.”
 Capitalizing the first letter of each word is called Camel Case, and when the words are run together in a hashtag, it’s easier for everyone to read.

-Make your messages clear and avoid jargon, slang, and other language that might not be obvious to everyone.
+Make your messages clear and avoid jargon, slang, and other complex language that might not be obvious to everyone.
 Remember, one of the pillars of WCAG is “understandable.”

 Accessibility helps everyone